beyondio/LittlePrinterPi/README.md

 `http://littleprinterpi.local:5000/`

-Now you can follow [heko's guide](https://gist.github.com/hako/f8944cfa7b8fb8115f6d#step-5) from Step 5 and onwards to connect your Little Printer to you LittePrinterPi and start printing.
+Now you can follow [hako's guide](https://gist.github.com/hako/f8944cfa7b8fb8115f6d#step-5) from Step 5 and onwards to connect your Little Printer to you LittePrinterPi and start printing.

 #### A lot more time consuming: the install script